- 1 IRS Form 2555

 In order to claim the foreign earned income exclusion, it must be earned income.
 In other words, it is income from employment or self-employment and not income generated from passive means such as investments, dividends, interest, or capital gains.

-If you already paid tax abroad for income earned overseas, you may be able to claim the foreign tax credit for taxes you already paid (subject to any potential exclusion or HTKO – High Tax Kick Out)
+If you already paid tax abroad for income earned overseas, you may be able to claim the foreign tax credit for taxes you already paid.
+The rules vary based on the amount of income, the amount of foreign tax paid, and the foreign tax rate (subject to any potential exclusion or HTKO – High Tax Kick Out).

 Physical Presence Test (330 Days)

 When a person does not qualify for the Physical Presence Test, they may qualify as a Bona-Fide Resident.
 Qualifying for the Bona-Fide Resident Test is difficult.
-The reason why is the IRS does not want individuals applying for the Bona-Fide Resident test solely because they cannot meet the 330 day requirement of the physical presence test.
+The reason is the IRS does not want individuals applying for the Bona-Fide Resident test solely because they cannot meet the 330-day requirement of the physical presence test.

 Under the Bona-Fide Resident test rules, a person has to prove that they have immersed themselves into the local fabric so that they are a “Bona-Fide” Resident.
 In other words, working as a U.S. government contractor for nine months abroad and living in government provided housing is probably not going to work (Read: It will not work).